COVID Safe Events

 Upon lodgement of a Temporary Entertainment Event licence application, please ensure you include a copy of the appropriate COVID document based on your event size:

-- 500 - 10,000 people - need a COVID Safe Event Plan approved by local Public Health units
+- 1,500 - 10,000 people - must comply with a COVID Safe Event Plan approved by the local Public Health Unit

 For more information, refer to the Queensland Government COVID Safe Events webpage.